-Abstract Service Component Model
+Functional Resource Stratified Model

 NOTE - Parts of this section are adapted from material in the Extensible Space Communication Cross Support Concept Green Book (reference [12]).
 That Green Book uses the modeling and terminology of the SCCS Architecture Description Document Green Book (reference [13]).
 That SCCS ADD terminology is also used in this section.
 The translation between the SCCS ADD terms used in this section and the terms of the Cross Support Reference Model (reference [1]) is as follows: